 It’s certainly not the sort of “umbleness” Uriah Heep practiced.
 Which doesn’t bother me a bit.
 I’ve talked humility and truthfulness before.
 Also how I see love, neighbors, and trying to act like I believe what I say:

 - “Conservative?
 Liberal?
 No: Catholic” (January 22, 2017)

-This blog shows how and why I follow Catholic beliefs and practices in America today: and reflects my interest in science, history, and my faith.
+This blog shows how and why I follow Catholic beliefs and practices in America today.
+It also reflects my interest in science, history and my faith.

-That’s why I look at what we’re learning about the universe, and why I think pursuing truth is a good idea, each Friday — and sometimes on Sunday, too:
+That’s why I think learning about the universe and pursuing truth is a good idea:

 - “Climate Change Continues” (January 20, 2017)

 My name’s Brian H. Gill.
 I live in a small town in central Minnesota.
-You’ll find some of the usual biographical stuff under “Some Guy Living in Small Town America,” below.
+I’m married, we have four surviving kids.

 By the time I entered kindergarten, one doctor had used me as a sort of lab rat — without my parents’ knowledge — and another had fixed my left hip.

-I didn’t need replacement parts for nearly a half-century, though: so I’m a happy camper.
+But I didn’t need replacement parts for nearly a half-century, so I’m a happy camper.

 Several decades of undiagnosed major depression, and something on the autism spectrum, kept my life interesting.
 But my glitchy neurochemistry may be part of a tradeoff that gave me freakishly enhanced language skills, so I can’t complain.
 Not reasonably.